AGILESCIENCE/Agilepy/docs/source/help/development.rst

     git clone https://github.com/AGILESCIENCE/Agilepy.git && cd Agilepy && git switch develop && cd ..

-4. Execute the `boostrap_dev` script to change the user inside the container to your local user.
+4. Execute the `boostrap_dev.sh` script to change the user inside the container to your local user.

 .. code-block::

     ./Agilepy/agilepy/scripts/bootstrap_dev.sh $LATEST_TAG
     export IMAGE_NAME="${LATEST_TAG}_$(whoami)"
     export CONTAINER_NAME="agilepy_dev_$(whoami)"
+    export CONTAINER_JUPYTER_PORT=8090

-5. Create a Docker container with name :code:`agilepy_dev` from the Docker image.
+5. Create a Docker container with name :code:`$CONTAINER_NAME` from the Docker image.
-The following command binds port :code:`8888` of the container to port :code:`8090` of your local host, change it if already occupated.
-It shares the :code:`agile` directory between host and container.

 .. code-block::

-    docker run --rm -t -d -p 8090:8888 --name $CONTAINER_NAME -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v $(pwd):/home/flareadvocate/agile agilescience/agilepy-recipe:$IMAGE_NAME
+    docker run --rm -t -d -p $CONTAINER_JUPYTER_PORT:8888 --name $CONTAINER_NAME -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v $(pwd):/home/flareadvocate/agile agilescience/agilepy-recipe:$IMAGE_NAME

+    a.
+The command above shares the :code:`agilepy_development` directory between host and container.
+    b.
+Mount any additional volumes you need to share with the container with the :code:`-v` option.
+    c.
+The command above binds port :code:`8888` of the container to port :code:`$CONTAINER_JUPYTER_PORT` of your local host, change it if already in use.
+    d.
+If you are working in a remote machine, add the :code:`--no-browser` option.
+    e.
+If you have problem with the network connection, add the :code:`--network=host` option.

 6. Enter the container with: